Karan24-8/helloflutter/README.md

 ## Tasks

-### Task 1: Center the title in the `AppBar`.

-### Task 2: Add a Flutter logo in the `AppBar` to the left of the title.
+### Task 1: Add a like button to each item.

-### Task 3: Add a line between all `HelloFlutterWidget`s in the list.
+### Task 2: Create a new HelloFlutterPage containing the flag, like status, "Hello Flutter" in that language and "Speak" button.
+In the HomePage, just show the like status and language name (like English, French, etc) for each item.

 ## Guide

 1. Fork this project (click on the `Fork` button on the top-right).
 2. Clone your forked project.
 3. Complete the tasks above.
-4. Commit the changes, push them to your fork, and create a Pull Request.
+4. Commit the changes and push them to your fork, and
+5. Create a Pull Request.

 ## Resources